anlianguzova/BI_project_reticulata/README.md

 ### Decontamination of the datasets

 [Kraken2](https://doi.org/10.1186/s13059-019-1891-0) (v.
 2.1.2) is a taxonomic sequence classification system that provides an opportunity to build database of possible contaminations (such as bacteria and viruses).
 The example of the script allowing to download database can be found [here](/Scripts/Host's%20ganglia%20transcriptome%20/Kraken2/download_database).
-In case of filtered genome sequences we used standard database that includes libraries from archaea, viruses, bacteria, plasmid, fungi, human and protozoa.
+In case of genomic short paired-end read libraries we used standard database that includes libraries from archaea, viruses, bacteria, plasmid, fungi, human and protozoa.
-In case of transcriptomic sequences we added to standard database the early assembled transcriptomic data from the parasite *Peltogaster reticulata* ([Nesterenko, Miroliubov, 2023](https://f1000research.com/articles/11-583)) and the genomic sequences from another rhizocephalan species, *Sacculina carcini* ([Blaxter et al., *in press*](https://wellcomeopenresearch.org/articles/8-91)). *Sacculina carcini* genome was added using the command: `/home/LVP/Soft/kraken2/kraken2-build --add-to-library /home/LVP/Source/Sacculina/Sacculinacarcini_ref_genes.with_taxid.fasta --db /home/LVP/kraken2_db_females/Kraken2_plus_db_TEST --threads 10`
+In case of transcriptomic short paired-end read libraries we added to standard database the early assembled transcriptomic data from the parasite *Peltogaster reticulata* ([Nesterenko, Miroliubov, 2023](https://f1000research.com/articles/11-583)) and the genomic sequences from another rhizocephalan species, *Sacculina carcini* ([Blaxter et al., *in press*](https://wellcomeopenresearch.org/articles/8-91)). *Sacculina carcini* [genome](https://www.ebi.ac.uk/ena/browser/view/GCA_916048095) was added using the command: `/home/LVP/Soft/kraken2/kraken2-build --add-to-library /home/LVP/Source/Sacculina/Sacculinacarcini_ref_genes.with_taxid.fasta --db /home/LVP/kraken2_db_females/Kraken2_plus_db_TEST --threads 10`

 Database building was performed using the following [script](Scripts/Host's%20ganglia%20transcriptome%20/Kraken2/build_database/females_kraken_build_run.sh).